Point processes with event time uncertainty: Introduction

-For the learning of the kernel function, Zhuang et al. \cite{zhuang2002stochastic} learn a space-time branching process model (the Epidemic Type Aftershock-Sequences model) with a parametric kernel relying on the ancestors' magnitudes, the time lags from offspring events to the current and the location of events.
-Lewis and Mohler \cite{lewis2011nonparametric} propose a non-parametric EM algorithm to learn the coefficients in the kernel density estimation (KDE) of the triggering kernel function.
-Zhou et al. \cite{zhou2013learningb} improve the work in \cite{lewis2011nonparametric} by expressing the triggering kernel as a linear combination of a series of base kernels instead of a single kernel in KDE.
-Bacry et al. \cite{bacry2012non} estimate the shape of the triggering kernel through the empirical auto-covariance of the counting process.
-Among them, few works consider the non-stationarity of the data in the kernel design.
+\paragraph{Point processes beyond Hawkes.} For events recorded at certain times, more expressive models have been developed in two directions.
+One is to model the intensity function, namely the rate of arrivals of events.
+Hansen et al. \cite{hansen2015lasso} aim to find the best linear approximation of the intensity function given a fixed dictionary.
+Mei and Eisner \cite{mei2017neural} model the intensity function through a continuous-time Long Short-Term Memory neural network.
+As indicated by \cite{dong2022spatio}, modeling intensity functions may lead to overfitting when the underlying dynamics are relatively simple.
+To address this issue, an alternative is to model the kernel function.
+To learn the kernel function, Zhuang et al. \cite{zhuang2002stochastic} proposed a space-time branching process model (the Epidemic Type Aftershock Sequences model) with a parametric kernel that depends on the magnitudes of ancestors, time lags from offspring to current events, and event locations.
+Lewis and Mohler \cite{lewis2011nonparametric} proposed a nonparametric EM algorithm to learn coefficients for the kernel density estimator (KDE) of the triggering function.
+Zhou et al. \cite{zhou2013learningb} improved upon \cite{lewis2011nonparametric} by expressing the triggering kernel as a linear combination of base kernels rather than relying on a single KDE kernel.
+Bacry et al. \cite{bacry2012non} estimated the triggering kernel shape via the empirical auto-covariance of the counting process.
+Among these works, few explicitly consider the non-stationarity of the data in kernel design.
+Another line of work includes Juditsky et al. \cite{juditsky2020convex}, who introduced a discrete-time Bernoulli process to model multivariate event data, leading to a General Linear Model (GLM) that can be efficiently optimized by first-order methods.
+Later, Wei and Xie \cite{wei2023causal} applied this model to learn causal networks from time-series data.
+These discrete-time models can be viewed as implicitly incorporating time uncertainty through discretization, but the modeling of time uncertainty itself is not explicit.
+In contrast, our model of event-time uncertainty is derived from the probabilistic principles of point processes and is applicable to more general point-process data.
+We will show that our model also leads to a GLM structure, and we adopt optimization techniques developed in \cite{juditsky2020convex}.